TheJaredWilcurt/inkline.io/src/views/docs/forms/TextareaView/template.md

 # Textareas

-Allow your users to Textarea data directly from the keyboard. { .lead }
+Allow your users to input data directly from the keyboard, on multiple lines. { .lead }

 ## Basic Textarea